Alone on Our Own Spiritual Path of Awakening

 An inspiration is not the same as a signpost on those teachers' path which only they could translate into their own guidelines while being on the way to their version of enlightenment.
 This is to say that we can only be on our own path, proving with each of our steps that we have learned something valuable.
-Advertising our mentors' spiritual achievements through religious litany doesn't get us anywhere near their ideals.
+Advertising our mentors' spiritual achievements through religious litany doesn't get us anywhere near those ideals.

 Holy Books Not Taken Seriously (Enough)